m-hahn/grammar-optim/writeup/pnas-word-order-si.md

 In this section, we consider baselines that allow word order freedom to degrees comparable to that found in orders observed in the actual corpus data.
 In order to obtain baselines whose freedom is comparable to that of real languages, we constructed baselines that have the same Branching Direction Entropy \cite{futrell2015quantifying} as observed in the original corpora.
 The Branching Direction Entropy measures the extent of freedom in choice between head-final and head-initial orderings, and it is a corpus-based quantitative measure of word order freedom \cite{futrell2015quantifying}.
-For a given syntactic relation, its branching direction entropy measures the entropy of the Bernoulli random variable that is $1$ whenever the head is ordered before the dependent, and $0$ if the dependent is ordered before the head.
+For a given syntactic relation, its branching direction entropy measures the entropy of the Bernoulli random variable that is $`1`$ whenever the head is ordered before the dependent, and $`0`$ if the dependent is ordered before the head.
-The branching direction entropy is $0$ if only one of the two orders can occur, and it is $\log 2$ if both orders are equally frequent.
+The branching direction entropy is $`0`$ if only one of the two orders can occur, and it is $`\log 2`$ if both orders are equally frequent.

 We constructed baseline grammars that match the branching direction entropies found in the original orders found in the corpora.
 To this end, we converted the baseline grammars into differentiable ordering grammars (Section~\ref{sec:diff-gramm}).